matryx/nanome-docs/docs/macros/overview.md

 ---
-title: Macros
+title: Macros In Nanome
 ---

-# Macros
+# Macros In Nanome
+Macros are custom shortcuts you’ll be able to program yourself to speed up your work.

 ![](/assets/macros-page/macros.gif)

-Macros are custom shortcuts you’ll be able to program yourself to speed up your work.
+## Summary

+Nanome macros provide functionality for all of the following:
+  - Selection manipulation (Highlight and Focus on certains parts of the loaded entities)
+  - Command scheduling (edit the rendering and content of the selection)
+  - Molecular manipulation (read and write Workspace,Complexes,Molecules,Chains,Residues,Atoms)
+  - Search and find (Easily locate, search or find molecular structures, residues, atoms etc within the scene)
+  - Menus manipulation (read, locate and move the UI menus available to the user)
+  - User manipulation (read, locate and move the User that is using the macro)
+  - Store manipulation (allow you to save/load states between macros)
+  - System manipulation (The basics functions to read and write files locally)
+  - Primitive types (The basics types functions used by the different API functions)
+  - Network manipulation (FOR EXPERTS, allow you to fine-tune everything that the user can see)

 ## Using Macros

 To access macros, you’ll simply open up the new Macro submenu on your wrist or under the Entry Menu.
-We’ve set up some preset Macros already as seen here.
-These macros help focus the protein structure on the ligand.
+We’ve set up some preset Macros already as seen on these menus.
+These macros allow you to easily focus on the active site(s) of a protein.

 ## Building Your Own Macros